-- (a) The files of the office shall indicate the information provided in security-interest statements and termination statements received by the office under Section 25 or 27 for at least [10] years after termination of the security-interest statement under Section 27.
-The information must be accessible by the vehicle identification number for the vehicle and any other indexing methods provided by the office. - (b) The office shall send to a person that submits a record to the office, or submits information that is accepted by the office, and requests an acknowledgment of the filing or submission, an acknowledgment showing the vehicle identification number of the vehicle to
+(a) The files of the office must indicate the information provided in security-interest statements and termination statements received by the office under Section 25 or 27 for at least [10] years after termination of the security-interest statement under Section 27.
+The information must be accessible by the vehicle identification number for the vehicle and any other indexing methods provided by the office.

-1 which the record or submission relates, the information in the filed record or submission, and the 2 date [and time] the record was received or the submission accepted.
-A request under this section 3 must contain the vehicle identification number and be delivered by means authorized by the 4 office.
-5 (c) The office shall send or otherwise make available in a record the following 6 information to any person that requests it: 7 (1) whether the files of the office indicate, as of a date [and time] 8 specified by the office, but not a date earlier than [three] business days before the office received 9 the request, any certificate of title, security-interest statement, or termination statement that 10 relates to a vehicle identified by a vehicle identification number designated in the request; and 11 (2) the name of the owner of record and the effective date of all security- 12 interest statements and termination statements indicated in the files of the office.
-13 (d) In responding to a request under this section, the office may communicate the 14 requested information in any medium.
-However, if requested, the office shall send the requested 15 information in a record that is self-authenticating under [cite applicable rule of evidence].
-16 (e) The office shall comply with this section at the time and in the manner 17 prescribed by the rules of the office but shall respond to requests under this section not later than 18 [two] business days after the office receives the request.
-19 20 Preliminary Comments 21 Section 28 is derived from UCC Article 9 Sections 9-522-523.
-22
+- (b) The office shall send to a person that submits a record to the office, or submits information that is accepted by the office, and requests an acknowledgment of the filing or submission, an acknowledgment showing the vehicle identification number of the vehicle to which the record or submission relates, the information in the filed record or submission, and the date [and time] the record was received or the submission accepted.
+A request under this section must contain the vehicle identification number and be delivered by means authorized by the office. - (c) The office shall send or otherwise make available in a record the following information to any person that requests it: - (1) whether the files of the office indicate, as of a date [and time] specified by the office, but not a date earlier than [three] business days before the office received the request, any certificate of title, security-interest statement, or termination statement that relates to a vehicle identified by a vehicle identification number designated in the request; and - (2) the name of the owner of record and the effective date of all security-interest statements and termination statements indicated in the files of the office.